i0ntempest/i0ntempest.github.io/README.md

     say 0.0.2
 ````
 More to be added<br />
-All packages are built and confirmed to work on iOS 10.3.2
+All packages are built and confirmed to work on iOS 10.3.2<br />
+Most of the packages should also work on iOS 11 unless stated in package
+description
 ## Click this link:
 [Add to Cydia](cydia://url/https://cydia.saurik.com/api/share#?source=https://i0ntempest.github.io/)
 ## Let The Bass Kick